byu-osl/city-issue-server/README.md

 ## Installation and workflow

-Install [Node.js](https://nodejs.org/) and [MongoDB](http://docs.mongodb.org/manual/installation/)(and make sure it's running!).
+Install [Node.js](https://nodejs.org/) and [MongoDB](http://docs.mongodb.org/manual/installation/) (make sure it is running: run `mongo` in the terminal, and then `version()`.
+If Mongo is running, you will get a version number).
 After that, run this in your terminal:

 	git clone https://github.com/byu-osl/city-issue-server.git && cd city-issue-server